ziemekobel/miniurl/README.md

 < Location: http://example.com
 ```

-3. Retrieve information about an existing short URL created by the user, including:
+3. Retrieve information about an existing mini URL created by the user, including:

 * what is the original URL

-* when the shortening happened
+* when the minification happened

-* how many times the short URL has been accessed
+* how many times the mini URL has been accessed
 ```json
 $ curl -H "Authorization: Basic amltbXk6c2VjcmV0" -H "Content-Type: application/json" \
      http://localhost:5000/foobar